SPAAM-community/spaam-community.github.io/code-of-conduct.md

 ## 1. Purpose

-A primary goal of SPAAM2 is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of SPAAM is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socio-economic status, and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behaviour.